Zeioth/latencyflex2-installer/README.md

 * Because it is the way it is described in the official LatencyFlex2 installation instructions.
 * Because it is the only Proton version with that directory structure (currently).

-#### Can I install LatencyFlex2 only for a specific game?
-Yes.
-Search for the part of the script where DXVK, DKVK-NVAPI, and vk3d-proton are installed inside of a for loop.
-And set the directory of the game you want instead.
-(I might make this easier in the future).

 #### Why not making an AUR package?
 I wanted to create an AUR installer so people could use LatencyFlex2 even